Acuant/iOSSDKV11/README.md

 If the sharpness value is greater than 50, then the image is considered sharp (not blurry).
 If the glare value is 100, then the image does not contain glare.
 If the glare value is 0, then image contains glare.

 Preferably, the image must be sharp and not contain glare to get best results in authentication and data extraction.
 When the image has glare, low sharpness, or both, retry the capture.

-Acuant recommends against modifying and/or compressing the resulting AcuantImage.image before uploading.
-Modifying and/or compressing the AcuantImage.image may negatively affect authentication and data extraction results.

-**Note:** If you are using an independent orchestration layer, then make sure you supply AcuantImage.data not just AcuantImage.image.
+**Note:** If you are using an independent orchestration layer, make sure you supply AcuantImage.data, and not AcuantImage.image.
+AcuantImage.image is provided only for visual use within the application (for example, for presenting the crop result to the user for visual verification).
+Do not modify AcuantImage.data in any way before upload.

 ----------
 ### AcuantDocumentProcessing